Today's Trivia and What Happened on August 28

 August 28, 1830

-Tom Thumb, the first steam locomotive built in America, loses its celebrated race against a horse.
-Although winning, mechanical difficulties prevented it from finishing the race.
-However, Peter Cooper's Tom Thumb reached speeds of up to 18 mph (29 km/h), proving the value of steam power and the railroads chose steam engines for locomotion.
+Peter Cooper's Tom Thumb, the first steam locomotive built in America, loses its celebrated race against a horse.
+Although it was winning at first, mechanical difficulties prevented it from finishing the race.
+However, the Tom Thumb reached speeds of up to 18 mph (29 km/h), proving the value of steam power and the railroads chose steam engines for locomotion.
 Up to then horses and mules had been used to pull railroad cars.
-Within a year, steam locomotives had completely replaced horse power.
+Within a year, steam locomotives had almost completely replaced horse power.

 Thumbs Up